kwparse: Tools to map, parse, and validate keyword arguments¶

 Get

-class attribute for positional parameterIf argname is
+dictclass attribute for positional parameterIf argname is

-.Otherwise, this will look in the bases of cls if
+None, the parameter (arg) has no name, and only"_arg_default_"and"_default_"can be used fromgetattr(cls, attr).Otherwise, this will look in the bases of cls if

 >>> v = cls.getx_cls_key(attr, key, vdef=None)